JSitter/backdrop-updater/README.md

 # Backdrop 1.x CMS Core Updater

-Version 0.9 Beta
+## Version 0.91 Beta
-This script allows for the installation and updating of Backdrop either by downloading a version from GitHub, or from a local zipped package.
+Easily install or update Backdrop Core using the command line.

 ## Usage
 Run `./backdrop-updater.py` in the terminal to see a list of all available features.